Akhil2193/Foodizone/README.md

 * Learnt more about CORS and resolved some errors related to it.
 * Tried to make UI/UX suitable for cross-platform functioning.
 * Implemented various components from Material-UI.
+* Learnt how to deploy a production build using heroku.
 * The search bar is not yet working.
-* Learnt how to deploy a production build using heroku.

-## Future Contributions
-* Design an admin portal for managing the Restaurants and adding new Restaurants.
+There were some errors which I was not able to solve due to the time-constraint, so I removed the entire functioning for the time being.

 All the images are downloaded from https://unsplash.com/ and there credits goes to the respective owners.